entando/entando-webui/packages/app-management-service/README.md

-# Entando WebUI Core API
+# App Management Service
-This project is an internal service used to manage NxPages
+This is a Microservice used to manage NxApps (Next Generation Apps).

+At this moment we only support Next.js Apps but the idea is to support other kind of Frameworks in the Future.

 # Development

 ## Project Structure
 ```
 > src            -> Source Folder
-> src/app        -> API Controllers
+> src/api        -> API Controllers
 > src/utils      -> Utils functions
 > tests          -> Unit and Integration Tests
 > coverage       -> Jest coverage report is generated here